hinantin/AshMorph/README.md

 #### Head-marking

 Ashaninka possesses extensive agreement or cross-refencing.
-Heads such as verbs and nouns agree with the properties of their arguments, for instance, markers on the verb indicate properties of both the subject and the object.
+Heads such as verbs and nouns agree with the properties of their arguments, for instance, gender markers on the verb indicate properties, such as masculine (+m.) or not-masculine (+n.m.), of both the subject and the object.

 Compiling with XFST or FOMA